beardog108/firefox-privacy-addons/README.md

 * [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/) - Disables JavaScript & Flash globally, but allows you to whitelist websites/domains either permanently or temporarily.
 * [uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/) - Controls what types of content a website can display or request, and from what sources.
 * [CookieController](https://addons.mozilla.org/en-US/firefox/addon/cookie-controller/) - Adds buttons for viewing and removing cookies for specific websites.
-* [Self-Destructing Cookies](https://addons.mozilla.org/en-US/firefox/addon/self-destructing-cookies/) - Removes cookies from websites upon tab closure, browser closure or on a set timer.
+* [Cookie Autodelete](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/) - Removes cookies from websites upon tab closure, browser closure or on a set timer.
 Can be set on a per-domain basis.

 -----